Ajazz AJ390 Lightweight Gaming Mouse Review

 Comfort and Grip

-I’m a G402 grip kind of person, and I think the Ajazz AJ90 has an ambidextrous shape.
+I’m a Logitech G402 grip kind of person, and I think the Ajazz AJ90 has an ambidextrous shape.
 Fans of that style will feel right at home here.
 However, keep in mind that it only has buttons on the left side, so it’s not a “true” ambidextrous mouse.
-Surprisingly, the mouse feels very similar to a Zowie ec1, just with a lighter weight.
+Surprisingly, the mouse feel is similar to the one we experienced in our Zowie EC1 review, just with a lighter weight.

 The rear flare on this mouse is subdued compared to the Zowie FK1, but it follows most of the same basic principles.
 Even the buttons end at the same point, however, the base is a bit shorter here.
 It has a flat top with curved sides and a gradual slope from back to front.
 With that said, it does have better comfort grooves on the buttons.
 We’re sure that this design wasn’t intentional but it sure comes close to the FK1 and Glorious Model O.